DomJob/QuizApp/README.md

 - Ordered list (rendered as list with elements you can drag-and-drop)
 - Term<->definition mapping (rendered as a list of dropdown elements)

-Each question are separated by 5 dashes and their type is inferred from the given answers — see example.quiz for an overview of the format.
+Each question are separated by 5 dashes and their type is inferred from the given answers — see `[example](./example)` for an overview of the format.

 ## Keyboard navigation